Maine Paid Family and Medical Leave

-Maine’s PFML law will provide up to 12 weeks of paid leave for family leave, medical leave, to deal with the transition of a family member’s pending military deployment or stay safe after abuse or violence.
+Maine’s PFML law provides up to 12 weeks of paid leave to be used for for family leave, medical leave, to deal with the transition of a family member’s pending military deployment, or to stay safe after abuse or violence.

 If you pay employees in Maine, you'll need to remit a premium of 1% of covered employee wages toward Maine's Paid Family and Medical Leave Program.
 Employers may withhold and deduct up to half of this amount from covered employee wages.
 Small employers may have a reduced premium of 0.5% of covered wages, with the option to withhold and deduct the entire amount from covered employee wages.